akshatp15/react-projects/caffiend/README.md

 The front-end is made using ReactJs and styled using CSS.
 <h5>Back-End</h5>
 The back-end is Firebase which handles user authentication along with the storage of a users inputted caffiene intakes.

+To learn more about your caffiene consumption checkout the Caffiend web app today!